Have you cleaned the Drain Pump Filter?

-Check to see if the washer is leaking where the inlet hoses are connected to the washer and to the house water supply.
-Make sure that both ends of both inlet hoses contain the hose washers.
+Check to see if water is coming from where the inlet hose is connected to the washer and to the house water supply.
+Make sure that both ends contain the hose washers.
 Make sure that all the connections are tight.

 Is the drain hose loose?
 Are there signs of the household drain backing up?

 Make sure that the household drain is not backing up.
 Check for blocked drains.
 The sink and drainpipe must be able to carry away no less than 17 gallons (64 L) of water per minute.
 If clogged or slow, the water can back up out of the drainpipe or sink.